bitstorm/Wicket-rest-annotations/readme.md

 	}
 ````

-As you can see in the code above, the syntax to use to write a regular expression is _{variableName:regExp}_.
+As you can see in the code above, the syntax to write a regular expression is _{variableName:regExp}_.

 Hook methods
 ---------